Skip to content

 And of course you can also Support animal welfare organizations financially.
 Here are highly recommended places to go:

-• PETA: For example, the organization is committed to ensuring that animals are no longer used for food, clothing, entertainment or Animal testing used or exploited.
+• PETA: For example, the organization advocates that animals no longer be used for food, clothing, entertainment or Animal testing used or exploited.
 Click here for the website.

-• FOUR PAWS: The foundation fights for the rescue of animals in need and initiates educational campaigns for more conscious consumption.
+• FOUR PAWS: The foundation fights to save animals in need and initiates educational campaigns for more conscious consumption.
 Click here for the website.

-• Sea Shepherd e.V.: The association is primarily committed to the conservation of marine ecosystems.
+• Sea Shepherd e.V.: The association is primarily committed to the preservation of marine ecosystems.
 Click here for the website.

-• Deutscher Tierschutzbund e.V.: The association fights for species-appropriate animal husbandry and organizes educational lectures, for example.
+• Deutscher Tierschutzbund e.V.: The association fights for species-appropriate husbandry of animals and organizes, for example, educational lectures.
 Click here for the website.

 Unknown